 PESTY is well equipped to carry out invasive inspections.

-To order an Invasive Inspection simply fill out an Inspection Agreement Form and fax it to our Office.
+To order an Invasive Inspection simply fill out an Inspection Agreement Form.

 The call for an invasive inspection is often referred to in Structural Pest Inspections or Property Inspections, for many whom carry out Pest Inspections this clause has been included in the documented report as a requirement by insurers and the like.